rrooggiieerr/xyscreens.py/README.md

 The **XY Screens** and **See Max** projector screens and lifts do not provide any positional feedback.
 The state of the screen is thus always an assumed one.
 The screen position is calculated based on the time the cover has moved and the configured up and down durations.
 This results in a potential error margin.
-Every time the screen reaches its maximum up or down position the position any potential error is reset.
+Every time the screen reaches its maximum up or down position any potential position error is reset.
 If the screen is controlled outside the library, for instance with the remote control, the screen position and state will no longer represent the actual state.

 ## Hardware